Botlab

 Botlab (previously known as botlab.io) is a non-profit, volunteer based research foundation focused on research, publication and open-source development related with ad fraud, malvertising, privacy violations and other malicious practices in the advertising supported internet.
 Botlab's global volunteer network works towards the goal of more transparent and more secure internet.

 Media Coverage

 A paper authored by Botlab, Compendium of Ad Fraud Knowledge has been widely covered in the media including a Financial Times cover story.
-The paper is a collaboration with World Federation of Advertisers, whose members collectively represent 90% of the world's US$700 advertising budgets.
+The paper is a collaboration with World Federation of Advertisers (WFA), whose members collectively represent 90% of the world's US$700 advertising budgets.
 WFA published the paper as an official guideline document to its members for understanding and countering ad fraud.